yurii-ben/MovementTracking/README.md

 ### Installation

-To build **MovementTracking** from the source and install dependencies, follow these steps:
+To build **Movement Tracking** from the source and install dependencies, follow these steps:

 1. **Clone the repository:**